LBHackney-IT/api-specifications/docs/accounts-api.md

 - As a service user I would like to see what my account balance is with each service that I subscribe to so that I can see what financial commitments I have.
 - As a caseworker I would like to be able to quickly identify accounts that are in arrears so that I can prioritise cases that need to be actioned more effectively.
 - As a developer, I want to:
-reuse a single Accounts microservice so that development efforts can be focused on other requirements.
+    - Reuse a single Accounts microservice so that development efforts can be focused on other requirements.
-Ensure data updated, retrieved and inserted is consistent across services and reliable.
+    - Ensure data updated, retrieved and inserted is consistent across services and reliable.
-Have an easy way to retrieve any data related to an account so that I don’t need to make additional calls to find references for related systems.
+    - Have an easy way to retrieve any data related to an account so that I don’t need to make additional calls to find references for related systems.

 ## Data Meetup Outcome
 Accounts workshop - https://ideaflip.com/b/75dgi3rx6h2t/

 ## Endpoints to be created
-1. GET /accounts?targetId={targetId}&type={accountType}&assetIds=[]
+1. GET **//accounts?targetId={targetId}&type={accountType}&assetIds=[]**

-    Function: Gets a collection of accounts for a person or organisation Response Payload:
+    **Function:** Gets a collection of accounts for a person or organisation

+	**Response Payload:**
+    ```
 	[
         {
             "id": "74c5fbc4-2fc8-40dc-896a-0cfa671fc832",